Iconica-Development/training_flutter_architecture_expert/_slides/1_casus.md

 An overview page where a paginated filtered ordered list of trainings is visible, based on the type of user you are.

-Based on the user, you view training in several categories:
+Based on the user, you view a training in several categories:

 Student: History, Upcoming, Available
 Trainer: Upcoming, History